-Non-arithmetic expressions (containing non-arithmetic operations) do not allow these three interpretations, e.g., the expression mid(intersection(x, y)) in this standard can only be interpreted as a function with two interval inputs and a numeric output.
+Other, nonarithmetic, expressions do not allow these three interpretations, e.g., the expression mid(intersection(x, y)) in this standard can only mean a function with two interval inputs and a numeric output.

 Three descriptions of an expression are outlined here.
 To apply the FTIA, it suffices to consider expressions that are scalar, with a single output.